Want to run productive meetings? It may be tempting to think that all it takes is a few best practices.

-Here are a few key things to keep in mind while creating a meeting agenda:
+Here are a few other key things to keep in mind for creating an effective meeting agenda:

 Make the agenda in advance so you can share it.

 That might work for weekly meetings with low-stakes decision making objectives.
 But, a wiser approach is to get into the habit of sharing well thought-out meeting agendas with room for attendees to suggest changes.
 Agendas are more powerful when shared, and when attendees can contribute to them.